TeemuHoyto/TeemuHoyto.github.io/README.md

 To whom it may concern
 This portfolio lists sites and web apps that I have made in my time as a web developer.
+The index.html file contains the main markup and a JS function gets the data from other folders